Colorado4Wheeler/Indigo-FreePBX/README.md

 ## BETA Product

-This is currently in beta, there is a lot planned for this if there is interest, currently this supports turning Do Not Disturb on or off for any extension and setting the Call Forwarding settings for any extension.
+This is currently in beta, there is a lot planned for this if there is interest, currently this supports:

+* Do Not Disturb (Enabling/disabling for any extension, showing status)
+* Call Forwarding (Enabling/disabling for any extension, showing status)
+* Call Waiting (Showing status)
+* Call Flow - aka Day/Night ((Enabling/disabling any flow, showing status)